New Zealand's best boat cruises

 Queen Charlotte Sound Cruise to Ship Cove

-Awesome scenery - twisting and turning coastline forming secluded inlets and beaches where dense bush grows down to.
+- Stunning scenery - twisting and turning coastline forming secluded inlets and beaches surrounded by dense bush.

-You’ll stop at the historic anchorage of Ship Cove where a monument commemorates Cook’s visits and a carved pou whenua (pole) illustrates the legend of Kupe and the giant wheke (octopus).
+- You’ll stop at the historic anchorage of Ship Cove where a monument commemorates Cook’s visits and carved pou whenua (pole) illustrate the legend of Kupe and the giant wheke (octopus).
 Kupe chased it across the seas subsequently discovering New Zealand.
 The octopus was pursued into Tōtaranui/Queen Charlotte Sound.

-Cougar Lines has more than 25 years’ experience in the Sounds and are a recipient of Qualmark Silver Award for Visitor Transport.
+- Cougar Lines has more than 25 years’ experience in the Sounds and is a recipient of Qualmark Silver Award for Visitor Transport.

 Whanganui River Jetboat